If you are having issues with your website and no mobile apps, see our Web Push Troubleshooting guide.

 Troubleshooting steps

-1. Update the OneSignal SDK
+1. Review setup instructions and update the OneSignal SDK

 3. Test the example project for your SDK